Global PhDs

 Supervisor-Led Competition

-No school at St Andrews may submit more than two applications for the whole Global PhD call.
-Heads of School or School Directors of Postgraduate Research at St Andrews and should therefore establish a school-level selection process to identify up to two applications to submit to the competition.
+At St Andrews, Heads of School or School Directors of Postgraduate Research may wish to establish a school-level selection process to prioritise applications to submit to the competition.

 Applications should comprise:

-- confirmation that the application has the support of the authorised member of staff at the University of St Andrews and the University of Bonn.
-For St Andrews, this will normally be the Head of School or the School Director of Postgraduate Research (email is sufficient), and for Bonn will normally be the Managing Director of an Institute.
+- Confirmation that the application has the support of the authorised member of staff at the University of St Andrews and the University of Bonn, normally the Head of School or the School Director of Postgraduate Research (email is sufficient).

 Selection Criteria